123RF Review 2023 + Exclusive 20% Discount!

 - Artwork for personal use: Screensavers, etc.

-These are just some of the uses covered by Standard license, and they all come at a one-time fee.
-It's a very flexible and affordable license, that gives you a wide variety of usage rights, with no time limits nor geographic restrictions, and allowing use of the same image in multiple projects, simultaneous or over time.
+These are just some of the uses covered by the Standard license, and they all come at a one-time fee.
+It's a very flexible and affordable license, that gives you a wide variety of usage rights, with no time limits nor geographic restrictions, and allows the use of the same image in multiple projects, simultaneous or over time.

-If you are going to use the images for commercial or for-profit related projects, but you will not be reselling the final work to others, then the Standard Royalty Free license will cover your needs.
+If you are going to use the images for commercial or for-profit-related projects, but you will not be reselling the final work to others, then the Standard Royalty-Free license will cover your needs.
 Keep in mind that the restriction of “Products for resale” refers to a serial redistribution of the same final work –like in t-shirts, mugs, greeting cards, etc–.
-If you are a graphic designer, a marketer or similar, and you buy stock photos for a project you're being paid to design, or that you'll sell to one final customer, the Standard Royalty Free license serves to your purpose.
+If you are a graphic designer, a marketer, or similar, and you buy stock photos for a project you're being paid to design, or that you'll sell to one final customer, the Standard Royalty-Free license serves your purpose.